Strength Deployment Inventory (SDI)

 The Foundation – Relationship Awareness Theory®

 - Behaviour is driven by motives.
 WHY we do things is just as important as WHAT we do.
-TotalSDI provides a methodology for understanding a person’s Motivational Value System – the motives that drive behaviour and provide the understanding for why people do what they do.
+TotalSDI provides a methodology for understanding a person’s Motivational Value System – the motives that drive behaviour and provide an understanding of why people do what they do.

 - Motives change in conflict.
 We feel and act differently during conflict, and we want different things.
 TotalSDI demonstrates these changes in motives as conflict progresses – including the related changes in behaviour.
 It guides people toward developing ways to prevent and manage conflict more productively.